alphagov/government-service-design-manual/service-manual/technology/security-as-enabler.md

 Protecting information from valid threats to its confidentiality, integrity and availability is an enabler of digital services.
 Without such protection, digital services would be impossible or unsafe.

 **Please note:** This guide sets out the governing principles for developing efficiently secured digital services.
-It also busts common myths around security.
+It also busts some common myths around security.
 There is another guide about [the practical process of security accreditation](/service-manual/making-software/information-security.html).

 ##Security must be proportionate and justified